MicrosoftDocs/power-platform/power-virtual-agents/nlu-gpt-quickstart.md

 ---
 title: Quickstart guide for building bots with GPT
-description: Build bots quickly and provide the most relevant information to your customers with natural language understanding advancements in Power Virtual Agents.
+description: Build bots quickly and provide the most relevant information to your customers with natural language understanding advancements in Microsoft Copilot Studio.
 keywords: "PVA, GPT, NLU"
 ms.date: 7/30/2023
 ms.topic: how-to